drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 | 2-way mirror  | $T_w$            | $I_w$      | $2 * T_r$       | $2 * T_r$ |
 | 4-wide raidz2 | $4 * T_w$        | $T_w$      | $4 * T_r$       | $T_r$     |

+So raidz2 performs better in everything except read IOPS.

+Yes, BUT, the performance conversation doesn't end with vdevs!

-A ZFS pool stripes data across all of its vdevs, and behaves similar to RAID- Z without penalties from parity bits.
+A ZFS pool distributes data across all of its vdevs.
-Write throughput is equal to the sum of the throughputs of the vdevs, and write IOPS is equal to the slowest vdev.
+Similar to RAID-Z, this means read and write throughput is equal to the sum of the throughputs of the vdevs, while read and write IOPS are equal to the slowest vdev.
-Read throughput is equal to the sum of the throughputs of the vdevs. and read IOPS is equal to the slowest device.

-An important consideration when comparing mirrors and RAIDZ: for a set amount of disks, you might have something like 2 to 6 times more vdevs when using mirrors (depending on RAIDZ width and parity).
-While RAIDZ has better read and write throughput, mirrors are competitive or better when considering the whole pool.
+> [!note]
+> ZFS doesn't stripe data like RAID-Z, it just distributes blocks of data.
+> Where ZFS places data is not deterministic because ZFS takes into account vdev usage and capacity,
+> and tries to keep the operations and usage well distributed.

+For each RAID-Z vdev, there could be 2-6 times more mirror vdevs, depending on RAIDZ width and parity.
+While a single RAID-Z vdev outperforms a single mirror vdev, the picture is different when considering pool performance for a fixed number of devices.
-For a pool with 6 devices:
+E.g. for a pool with 6 devices:

 | Pool layout       | Write throughput | Write IOPS | Read throughput | Read IOPS |
 | ----------------- | ---------------- | ---------- | --------------- | --------- |